- Search The Registry

 - Street Team Youth Programs

 - Creating Support

 *On this date in 1921, the Nova Scotia Home for Colored Children was formed.

-The home opened in Halifax, Nova Scotia to accept Black children in need of care who, at the time, were not permitted in white institutions.
-A crowd of 3000 spectators, the largest gathering of Black Nova Scotians since 1783, celebrated the opening of the home.
-In the 1960s segregation was coming to an end, and Blacks were being integrated into white institutions.
-During the end of segregation and into the 1970s the home became an institution for children of all races and ethnic backgrounds.
+The home opened in Halifax, Nova Scotia, to accept Black children in need of care who, at the time, were not permitted in white institutions.
+A crowd of 3000 spectators, the largest gathering of black Nova Scotians since 1783, celebrated the home's opening.
+In the 1960s, segregation ended, and blacks were integrated into white institutions.
+During the end of segregation and into the 1970s, the home became an institution for children of all races and ethnic backgrounds.

 The former schoolhouse is now used as a meeting place for local community groups.
-McNeil noted that this was one of the most horrific events that took place in the province and the cries of the people fell on deaf ears for so long.
-McNeil also noted that he is thankful to the former residents for their courage and ability to share their stories and bring awareness and inspiration to other African Nova Scotia communities, and all Nova Scotians.
-In the present day, the building is used as a meeting place for community groups.
+McNeil noted that this was one of the most horrific events that took place in the province, and the cries of the people fell on deaf ears for so long.
+McNeil also noted that he is thankful to the former residents for their courage and ability to share their stories and bring awareness and inspiration to other African Nova Scotia communities and all Nova Scotians.
+Currently, the building is used as a meeting place for community groups.